oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 # Resolving Metadata and Trust Marks {#resolving_metadata_and_trust_marks}

-As described in (#use_of_resolvers), this profile recommends the use of Federation Resolvers to resolve peer metadata and Trust Marks.
+As described in (#federation_resolvers), this profile recommends the use of Federation Resolvers to resolve peer metadata and Trust Marks.
 This section defines requirements and recommendations for both Entities implementing a Federation Resolver and Entities using a Federation Resolver.

 ## Federation Resolver Requirements {#federation_resolver_requirements}